g0mb4/gen_stl/README.md

     + 16 - LEFT ( x- )
     + 32 - RIGHT ( x+ )

-To apply the mask, add the values together.
+Mask can be applied by adding the values together.

-## cylinder
+### cylinder

 Generates an axis-aligned cylinder centered at (0, 0, 0).